meta-morpho-sys/100_days_python/day_33_api_calls/issoverhead/README.md

 # 👩‍🚀 ISS Tracker and Notifier

 This Python script checks if the International Space Station (ISS) is currently flying over your location **at night and during clear skies** — and notifies you via email when the conditions are just right to observe it.
-It also plots the current ISS location on a live map using Folium.
+It also plots the current ISS location on a live map using Dash.

 ---